Calgary vs Toronto Cost of Living

 In terms of cost, a typical movie ticket to a cinema costs around $16.42 in Calgary compared to $15.43 in Toronto.
 You’ll also spend around $76.54 for a monthly membership at a local gym in Calgary compared to $64.38 in Toronto.
 Overall, you’d spend 2.6% less on entertainment in Toronto when compared to Calgary.

-Outdoor Activities Cost In & Around Calgary & Toronto
+Outdoor Activities Cost in & Around Calgary & Toronto

 Overall, Calgary has a rich outdoor profile when compared to Toronto.
 This is partly due to the fact that mountains surround Calgary.
 Besides, the city houses more than a thousand playgrounds and up to six thousand parks.
 Toronto is not far behind in outdoor activities and fun avenues.
 It has several natural attractions like Niagara Falls and the city is close to Lake Ontario.